Best Flip Phones of 2017

 The Nokia 6350 brings me back to using my phone as a communication device.
 I get a better signal and battery life from it.
 It's easy enough for me to use my iPad Mini while I'm home or away and much simpler to read.

-Flip phones are simply more capable and rugged in terms of a communication device.
-To me they still hold a lot of value in today's market.
+Flip phones are simply more capable and rugged in terms of a communication device than current smart phones.
+Durability, simplicity, and ease-of use are all a plus.
+So, to me they still hold a lot of value in today's market.
 What's your experience with them?